auriq/essentia_docs/source/tutorial/in-memory-db.rst

 Since this is just a single file, we have elected to use the raw ``aq_pp`` rather than wrapping inside of an Essentia statement (``task stream``).
-The first 2 lines simply setup the schema, with the vector really acting as an on the fly 'REDUCER'.
+The first 2 lines setup the cluster and clean out any old schemas (if they existed).
+The next 2 lines simply setup the schema, with the vector really acting as an on-the-fly 'REDUCER'.
 We then restart the UDB to wipe out any previous content from earlier tutorials.

 At this point UDB is ready to accept input.
 We use a very common UNIX tool ``tr`` to tokenize input data based on spaces or punctuation, and then pipe it to ``aq_pp`` which emits a ``{word:1}`` to UDB.